 Expansion and enrichment

-Both the certificate and master’s degree programs increase understanding and proficiency for those working in the funeral industry, hospice, hospitals, nursing homes and other health care environments.
-They also appeal to graduate students embarking on new careers and to psychologists, social workers, counselors and teachers who want to expand into this area.
+The certificate increases understanding and proficiency for those working in the funeral industry, hospice, hospitals, nursing homes and other health care environments.
+It appeals to graduate students embarking on new careers and to psychologists, social workers, counselors and teachers who want to expand into this area.
 Content conforms to Association for Death Education and Counseling benchmarks for certification, a credential that can further validate career professionalism and commitment.

 The 12-credit certificate program is intended for professionals in the thanatology field and those already licensed or certified in human service fields.
-Many students complete the certificate requirements first, and then pursue the in-depth 39-credit master’s degree program.
 Evening and weekend classes accommodate working professionals.
-Hood’s Gerontology certificate program offers a natural complement to thanatology.